puppeteer/puppeteer/test/README.md

 * `isFirefox`: true if running in Firefox.
 * `isChrome`: true if running Chromium.
 * `isHeadless`: true if the test is in headless mode.

+If your test needs a browser instance, you can use the `setupTestBrowserHooks()` function which will automatically configure a browser that will be cleaned between each test suite run.
+You access this via `getTestState()`.

+If your test needs a Puppeteer page and context, you can use the `setupTestPageAndContextHooks()` function which will configure these.
+You can access `page` and `context` from `getTestState()` once you have done this.

+The best place to look is an existing test to see how they use the helpers.

 ## Skipping tests for Firefox